sabre-io/Baikal/README.md

 # 4. Enter the Baikal folder
 $ cd Baikal

+# 5. Initialize the application settings
+$ cp app/config/defaults/data.parameters.dist.yml data/parameters.yml
+$ cp app/config/defaults/data.environment.dist.yml data/environment.yml

+# 6. Configure your database connection in data/environment.yml
+// open 'data/environment.yml', uncomment and edit the DATABASE_URL variable
+// By default, Baïkal will use a SQLite database stored in 'data/database.db'

-# 5. Install Baïkal PHP dependencies, and initialize Baïkal
+# 6. Install Baïkal PHP dependencies, and initialize Baïkal
+// at the root of the project
 $ composer install

 # 6. Install required node packages in the global scope: